Legal & Privacy

 Storage of Personal Data

-The data you provide to us will be either securely stored and backed up within the EEA/EU or with a complaint Non-EEA/EU based supplier.
+The data you provide to us will be either securely stored and backed up within the EEA/EU or with a compliant Non-EEA/EU based supplier.
 Data may also be processed by employees who work for such suppliers.

 We will take all reasonable actions to ensure any data processed outside of the EEA/EU protects your privacy rights and handles such data in a secure way.
 As part of you sharing your data with us, you are agreeing to such data being handled and cared for in this way.